-Tourism remains a likely industry to achieve growth.
+Tourism remains as the most likely industry to achieve growth.
 The District abounds in natural attractions, historical features, ecological wonders, and walking, climbing and mountain biking opportunities.
-Historically these features have not been recognised by the tourist industry at large there is now an increasing recognition that the District does have its own future as a tourist destination in its own right.
+Historically these features have not been recognised by the tourist industry at large that could only be improved by a new road from Karamea to Collingwood.
+While the through road is not a present possibility, there is now an increasing recognition that the District does have its own future as a tourist destination in its own right.
 To the north of the Buller River bridge the Old Ghost Road mountain bike and walking trail has already attracted worldwide attention from adventure mountain bike enthusiasts.
-The Heaphy Track in Karamea attracts 7,000 visitors annually and the Oparara Basin, which contains the largest limestone arches in Australasia, attracts 10,000 visitors annually.
 Hopefully this unique attraction will act as a catalyst that not only opens up an increasing range of mountain biking possibilities at all levels, but one that also improves recognition of the other eco-tourism and sightseeing features.
 There are a wide range of tourism projects underway across the District such as Reefton's "Town of Light "projects.
-When these other assets are coupled with existing world class attractions such as the Punakaiki Rocks, the District has the potential to greatly improve both numbers of tourists and the average tourism length of stay.
-The Council will work closely with the Department of Conservation, Tourism West Coast, and local tourism interests to foster growth and the associated employment opportunities.
+When these other assets are coupled with existing world class attractions such as the Punakaiki Rocks, the District has the potential to greatly improve both numbers of tourism West Coast, and local tourism interests to foster growth and the associated employment opportunities.
 Tourism will not "save" the District economically, but in association with other industries it adds very significantly to the overall employment picture.

 The loss of Holcim and its cement making activity in late 2016 will be a major blow to the District's economy.
 Not only will the District lose many direct jobs, but also many indirect jobs in enterprises that have supplied Holcim with services.
-Westport harbour will lose its major large boat customer but the management of Westport Harbour will continue to explore the revenue opportunities for the current vessels.
+Westport harbour will lose its major large boat customer and consequently the need to operate a dredge.
 While Holcim will continue to contribute to the local economy in a different manner as it remediates the plant site, this will be a short-lived palliative.
 This plan anticipates that the closure of Holcim will move general economic activity to a new base level centred on a population of 9,500.

-This Long Term Plan anticipates a gradual recovery from a post Holcim low point.
+This draft Long Term Plan anticipates a gradual recovery from a post Holcim low point.
 The District has considerable experience of "boom/bust" cycles.
 Over the years it has proved itself to have extensive resilience.
-For this reason this Long Term Plan anticipates that other specialist and service industries in the District will continue at today's levels of activity.
-However this Long Term Plan does not automatically anticipate that this baseline activity is safe from further erosion.
+For this reason this draft Long Term Plan anticipates that other specialist and service industries in the District will continue at today's levels of activity.
+However this draft Long Term Plan does not automatically anticipate that this baseline activity is safe from further erosion.
 Across New Zealand rural and provincial communities are facing population decline.
 Unless the Council and the community take positive measures to counter those declines it is probable that Buller will suffer the same fate.
-Therefore within this Long Term Plan, there is an assumption that the Council must take a series of well thought out steps strengthen and even expand the District's economic activity by encouraging and enabling economic diversification.
+Therefore within this draft Long Term Plan, there is an assumption that the Council must take a series of well thought out steps strengthen and even expand the District's economic activity by encouraging and enabling economic diversification.